sammyyi34/CS-regex-challenge17/gist.md

 The following example contains two grouping constructs or subexpressions:

-`(abc):(xyz)`
+`(123):(456)`

-- The first subexpression is looking for a part of the string that matches the string "abc" exactly.
+- The first subexpression is looking for a part of the string that matches the string "123" exactly.

-- The second subexpression is looking for "xyz".
+- The second subexpression is looking for "456".

 - In between the subexpressions, we have a colon (:).
-Thus, the string "abc:xyz" would match, but the string "acb:xyz" would not.
+Thus, the string "123:457" would match, but the string "132:456" would not.

 - Unlike bracket expressions, subexpressions look for an exact match unless they're told to do otherwise.